-- (i) Dividend Payout ratio: A certain share of earnings to be distributed as dividend has to be worked out.
+- (i) Dividend Payout ratio: Dividend Payout ratio indicates the percentage of a company's earnings that are paid out to the shareholders in cash.
+It is calculated by dividing annual cash dividends by annual earnings.
+It may also be calculated by dividing dividends per share by earnings per share.
+A certain share of earnings to be distributed as dividend has to be worked out.
 This involves the decision to pay out or to retain.
 The payment of dividends results in the reduction of cash and, therefore, depletion of assets.
 In order to maintain the desired level of assets as well as to finance the investment opportunities, the company has to decide upon the payout ratio.
 D/P ratio should be determined with two bold objectives maximising the wealth of the firms' owners and providing sufficient funds to finance growth. - (ii) Stability of Dividends: Generally investors favour a stable dividend policy.
 The policy should be consistent and there should be a certain minimum dividend that should be paid regularly.
 The liability can take any form, namely, constant dividend per share; stable D/P ratio and constant dividend per share plus something extra.
 Because this entails the investor's desire for current income, it contains the information content about the profitability or efficient working of the company; creating interest for institutional investor's etc.